bitrise-io/devcenter/_articles/en/getting-started/managing-files-on-bitrise.md

 {% include message_box.html type="important" title="Restrictions on uploading a file to the Generic File Storage" content="

-* The file cannot be bigger than 5 MB
+* The file cannot be bigger than 5 MB.
 * you can only store a total of 5 different files at the same time.
 If you want to upload more, you need to delete one of the files in the storage."%}

 1. Go to the Dashboard.